vaquerizaslab/chess/docs/example_analysis.rst

 Despite the correlation, different window sizes can yield different results in some regions:

-* Larger windows cover more and longer long-range interactions;
+* Larger windows cover more and longer long-range interactions:

   - If you are interested in changes of large effects stretching over long genomic distances, choose a larger window size.
   - However, long-range interactions tend to be more noisy.